SeanyWang/despecs/LGspecs.md

 </tbl></page>
 ```

 Besides parallel-line texts within the table, note that, as in typing regular texts, single space is only used to indicate change in font sizes or paragraphs.
 If you can identify a single space within a name etc. as a decorative space to make the table layout optically more pleasing, do not type it.
-There are multiple instances of decorative spaces in the sequence above.
+There are multiple instances of decorative spaces in the sequence above; do not type them.

 # Lists